 I took a hold of his curiosity, of how such a grand and limitless wonder in such a place like this could ever have lingered.
 Many pages before a boy in school was looking forward to the summer.
 Rushing towards the streams of his unrushed dreams, bearing this brand-new feeling of awe as he held for her, daffodils with sunlight he hoped.
 The park of his destination was silenced when the church bells struck six.
 All his chances were hanging loose, but it was a time for a beginning to blossom.

-Has he ever played before?
+Has he ever played real music before?
 Has he given it a thought to sit down on the other side of the piano bench just once?
 Has he ever learned that it is not for the heart of a fool that he must play?
 Has he learned in time that it is for and only for the cradles of her memory to be laid it all down?
 Stubborn was he I know, but I confess that I too have not seen it for a very long time.
 That such a reminder should keep me in.
 I hope the skies would still endure me anyhow, like the days when the caring rain would still let me brush their words.
 Long time coming, I am yet to write the saddest tales I know.

 All things must end but surely it was not for that boy.
 He had lived long enough before turning into the man he is right now.
 And when time had convinced him to finally let go, the milk has gone bad, left on the side table for the wind to waste.

-And one couldn’t help but to ask, has he written enough love letters to make her stay?
+And one couldn’t help but ask, has he written enough love letters to make her stay?
 Has he remembered to take his old man’s advice to take her climbing trees?
-Or bought her ice cream and asked her to take a swim to the ocean perhaps?
-Has he told her about all the adventures of the imaginative Tom sawyer and the biting wits of Huck Finn?
+Or bought her ice cream and asked her to take a swim into the ocean perhaps?
+Has he told her about all the adventures of the imaginative Tom Sawyer and the biting wits of Huck Finn?
 Or was he too young to have done it so?
 Take us back oh father time for one has so much to do, so much to say.